beeper/phone-registration-provider/README.md

 A tweak for jailbroken iPhones that can be connected with Beeper Mini to provide phone number registration functionality

+> [!NOTE]
+> beepserv is not entitled to the usual level of customer support
+> on Beeper.
+If you need help with beepserv, please
+> join [#beepserv:beeper.com] instead of asking in your support room.

 ## Setup

 You'll need: